-Additional potential future therapies include but are not limited to monoclonal antibodies, and corticosteroid-eluting implants.
-Benralizumab and tezepelumab, which are already approved for other indications, are being developed for the treatment of nasal polyps, and are believed to inhibit specific pathways of inflammation present in nasal polyps.
+Additional potential future therapies include but are not limited to monoclonal antibodies, and corticosteroideluting implants.
+Benralizumab, which is already approved for other indications, is being developed for the treatment of nasal polyps, and is believed to inhibit specific pathways of inflammation present in nasal polyps.
 Lyra Therapeutics is developing corticosteroid-eluting implants as potential treatment for patients with chronic rhinosinusitis.
-In addition, Insmed is studying brensocatib as a potential treatment for chronic rhinosinusitis without nasal polyps.